-(Target: 3x base salary): 932.2x
+(Target: 3x base salary): 1,323.0x

-(1) Larry Rossy is not considered independent because he is the Chief Executive Officer of the Corporation until May 1, 2016, and will remain as Executive Chairman after May 1, 2016.
+Larry Rossy is not considered independent because he is the Executive Chairman of the Corporation.

-(2) Larry Rossy does not receive any compensation from the Corporation for his services as Chairman or member of the Board of Directors.
-For further details on his compensation as CEO, see "Compensation Discussion and Analysis - Compensation Components - Summary Compensation Table".
+Larry Rossy does not receive any compensation from the Corporation for his services as member of the Board of Directors.
+For further details on his compensation as Executive Chairman, see "Compensation Discussion and Analysis - Compensation Components - Summary Compensation Table".

-(3) Based on the closing price of the common shares (\$75.17) on January 29, 2016, being the last trading day of the fiscal year ended January 31, 2016.
+Based on the closing price of the common shares (\$99.42) on January 27, 2017, being the last trading day of the fiscal year ended January 29, 2017.

-(4) Only non-executive directors are eligible to receive deferred share units or "DSUs".
+Only non-executive directors are eligible to receive deferred share units or "DSUs".

-(5) Equity ownership was assessed as at April 12, 2016, based on the closing price of the common shares (\$88.54) on such date.
-Larry Rossy is subject to Executive Share Ownership Guidelines rather than Director Share Ownership Guidelines as he is not compensated for his role as Chairman or member of the Board of Directors.
+Equity ownership was assessed as at April 11, 2017, based on the closing price of the common shares (\$116.06) on such date.
+Larry Rossy is subject to Executive Share Ownership Guidelines rather than Director Share Ownership Guidelines as he is not compensated for his role as Executive Chairman or member of the Board of Directors.
 For further details, see "Compensation Discussion and Analysis - Compensation Components - Executive Share Ownership Guidelines."